ALARIFE-PROYECT/bigbyte/core/README.md

 ## ✨ Features

-* High‑level decorators: @App, @Component, @Service for declarative registration.
+* High-level decorators: @App, @Component, @Service for declarative registration.
-* Type‑based dependency injection via @Inject.
+* Type-based dependency injection via @Inject.
-* External / contextual value injection with @Value(key).
+* External value injection (dynamic context) with @Value(key).
-* Automatic ordering & uniqueness validation of decorators.
+* Order and uniqueness control for decorators (automatic validations).
-* Central registry via `componentRegistry` (@bigbyte/ioc).
+* Centralized registry in `componentRegistry` (@bigbyte/ioc).
-* Event–driven boot lifecycle (@bigbyte/events) with declaration → execution → instantiation phases.
+* Bootstrap cycle orchestrated by an event bus (@bigbyte/events) with phases (declaration, execution, instantiation).
-* Uses `reflect-metadata` to read constructor / property types.
+* Integration with `reflect-metadata` to extract constructor / property types.
-* Categorized components (MAIN, COMPONENT, SERVICE) for graph semantics.
+* Categorized components (MAIN, COMPONENT, SERVICE) for clear graph semantics.
-* Lazy & safe resolution: explicit error if a dependency is missing.
+* Lazy and safe resolution: explicit error if the injected component does not exist.
-* Value context integration (`ctxStore` from @bigbyte/ctx) for config / constants.
+* Integration with value context (`ctxStore` from @bigbyte/ctx) for configuration / constants.
-* Ready for watch / reload environments (chokidar integration through @bigbyte/cli).
+* Ready for watch / reload environments (chokidar in @bigbyte/cli).

 ## 🚀 Installation